asrajavel/Interview-Prep/README.md

-# Interview-Prep
+# Interview Guide

-This is targetted towards someone who has already worked for a few years and is looking to switch jobs.
+>This is targeted towards someone who has already worked for a few years and is looking to switch jobs.
-To someone who knows what has to be done, but is not able to do it consistently.
+>To someone who knows what has to be done, but is not able to do it consistently.

+>This document is a collection of ideas that I have tried and found useful.
+>But it's not a one-size-fits-all.
+You have to try and see what works for you.
+>It is very opinionated and may not work for everyone.

 There are 2 sections basically:
 1. Preparation
-3. Interviewing
+2. During the interview

 The first one is the largest section.

 ## Preparation

+I read these books before starting to prepare:
+- **Atomic Habits** - To build good habits.
+- **Deep Work** - To learn how to concentrate.
+- **Make it Stick** - To learn how to remember things.
+- **How to Win Friends and Influence People** - After all, you have to talk to people in the interview.

+Most ideas below are from these books.

 ### Consistent hours everyday
 - No extra hours on weekends: